 According to AAA’s safe driving laws and the National Highway Transportation Safety Association, seat laws for all drivers and child passengers are as follows:

-“Children ages 4 to 8 years old are required to use a booster seat unless they are over four feet nine inches tall or the child weighs over 40 lbs.”
+“Children ages 4 to 8 are required to use boosters unless they are over four feet nine inches tall or weigh over 40 lbs.”

 A backless requirement is essential.
 These general child safety standards apply to all forms of seats.
 If your children fit within this age and weight range, it is a safe bet that they can sit and ride safely and legally in a standard or booster seat.

-Local booster seat laws and regulations in the US vary, but they generally involve requirements for rear facing and forward facing car seats, high back booster seats, backless booster seats, and the proper use of child restraints based on the child’s age, height, and the car seat features, with considerations for not placing a rear facing car seat in the front seat if there’s an active airbag aiming at the child’s head.
+Local booster seat laws and regulations in the US vary, but they generally involve guidelines for rear-facing and forward-facing car seats, high-back booster seats, and backless booster seats, as well as the proper use of child restraints based on the child’s age, height, and car seat features.
+Considerations include not placing a rear-facing car seat in the front seat if there’s an active airbag aiming at the child’s head.

 While there are some variations between states in the US on this general child passenger safety guideline, including booster seat laws, the central premise of the safety regulations remains the same: keeping your child in a car seat for as long as possible if your child falls within the instructions.

-Visit your local governing authority website to view the related laws and statutes regarding child passenger safety state laws.
+Visit your local governing authority website to view the laws and statutes related to child passenger safety state laws.
 You can also visit your state’s Department of Transportation authority or highway safety website for specifics.

-Along with maintaining the size and weight limits to ride safely in a booster seat, parents are also required to use and install both back and booster seats according to the related manufacturer’s instructions.
+Along with maintaining the size and weight limits to ride safely in boosters, parents are also asked to use and install both back and booster seats according to the related manufacturer’s instructions.
 Manufacturer instructions should be included with every booster seat purchase.

-If for some reason, you don’t have a copy of your original instructions, you can download or request a new instruction booklet by visiting the seat manufacturer’s website.
+If, for some reason, you don’t have a copy of your original instructions, you can download or ask a new instruction booklet by visiting the seat manufacturer’s website.

-- According to the US Department of Transportation, one of the requirements is to remain safe first.
+• According to the US Department of Transportation, one of the requirements is to remain safe first.
 Booster seat use reduces the risk of serious injury to child passengers riding in an automobile by up to 45%.
-Booster seat manufacturers are aware of the strict guidelines to manufacture and produce quality units that will keep your child safe and parents compliant with national and local laws.
+Manufacturers are aware of the strict guidelines for manufacturing and producing quality units that will keep your child safe and parents compliant with national and local laws.

-- Essential features to consider regarding booster safety include using a rear-facing seat with a harness, securing the car seat correctly, positioning it in the rear-facing position, ensuring the shoulder belt rests properly, following federal safety standards, and transitioning to a booster seat when the child outgrows the rear-facing seat.
+• Essential features to consider regarding safety of boosters include using a rear-facing seat with a harness, securing the car seat correctly, positioning it in the rear-facing position, ensuring the shoulder belt rests properly, following federal safety standards, and transitioning to boosters when the child outgrows the rear-facing seat.

-Backed and booster seats are available to purchase online and in-store at many popular retailers that specialize and selling multiple children and baby items.
-If you’re not sure what kind of inexpensive seat to buy or where to begin to secure a legally compliant booster, this is another instance where you can contact your local governing authority.
+Booster seats are available to purchase online and in-store at many popular retailers that specialize in selling multiple children’s and baby items, including infant seats.
+If you’re not sure what kind of inexpensive seat to buy or where to begin to secure a legally compliant booster, you can also contact your local governing authority.

 Child Ready Safety Seat Distribution Programs